switchupcb/disgo/_contribution/concepts/CACHE.md

 ## Why Cache?

-A cache is an alternative to sending redundant requests — that take time to complete — to Discord: A cache stores data so that future requests for that data can be served immediately.
+A cache stores data so that future requests for that data can be served immediately.
+A cache is an alternative to sending redundant requests — which take time to complete — to Discord.

 For example, retrieving _the amount of users in a guild_ requires a network request to be sent to Discord, and another network request to be returned from Discord.
 Without a cache, retrieving _the exact same information_ again requires two more network requests, even when the guild's condition remains unchanged.

 ## When to Use a Cache?

-Caches are useful for storing costly requests or calculations relevant to the application's lifetime.
-In other words, a cache is **NOT** meant to be used for long-term storage.
+Use a cache to stop wasting time executing costly requests and calculations relevant to the application's lifetime.
+An application cache should **NOT** used for long-term storage because the cache resets when the application restarts.

-**If you need data to persist when your bot restarts, use a database.**
+**Use a database when you need data to persist when your bot restarts.**

 ## How Does a Cache Work?